zubairaziz/zubairaziz/README.md

 ---

-Hi, I'm a full-stack developer from Malaysia, currently based in Utica, NY.
-I mostly build web projects in Javascript and/or PHP.
-Learn more about me at my [personal website](https://zubairaziz.com).
+Hi, I'm a full-stack developer from Kuala Lumpur, Malaysia.
+Learn more about me [here](https://www.zubairaziz.com).

 ---